mwouts/jupytext/README.md

 ### Reading notebooks in Python

-You can also manipulate notebooks in a Python shell or script using `jupytext`'s main functions:
+You can also manipulate notebooks in a Python shell or script using Jupytext's main functions:

 ```python
 # Read a notebook from a file.
 Format can be any of 'py', 'md', 'jl:percent', ...